7 months of sunshine

 Best for: hikes, honeymoons, more affordable luxury

-July in the Mediterranean means hot days, so it’s time to take to the water.
-North-east Corfu is our favourite place for messing about in boats, and if you’re after something slightly more strenuous, try the new Simpson Watersports centre on Avlaki beach.
+July in the Mediterranean means hot days, and life by the sea feels all the more inviting.
+Northeast Corfu is our favourite place for messing about in the water; we'll be happy to arrange boat hire for you in San Stephanos or Avlaki Bay.
 Corsica’s dramatic landscapes offer another great way to beat the heat: don a wetsuit and try canyoning in the deep gorges beneath Bavella, or try sailing, windsurfing or paddle-boarding just a short walk from the all-suite Alto di Pinarello hotel.

-Best for: watersports, thrill-seekers, beating the August peak
+Best for: boat hire, thrill-seekers, beating the August peak

 Once school’s out, it’s time to give older children some space.
 France’s Aquitaine coast has bags of teen appeal around the surfing hot spots of Hossegor and Biarritz, while the Bella Mare Hotel in Corfu lets 8 to 17-year olds find their own groove with a choice of activities both on and off the water.
 If you’re in that magical sweet spot between toddlers and tweens, keep it simple with a family villa in Mallorca, still the ultimate destination for younger families.